 Arugula salad is a great side dish for mushroom risotto.
 The ingredients in the salad complement the flavors of the risotto perfectly.

-The acidity of the vinegar and lemon juice helps to balance out the richness of the dish, while the sweetness of the raisins and crunch of the nuts add an extra layer of flavor.
+The acidity of the vinegar and lemon juice helps to balance out the richness of the dish, while the sweetness of the raisins and the crunch of the nuts add an extra layer of flavor.

 In addition, arugula is also a great source of vitamins and minerals, making it a healthy addition to any meal.
 So, give it a try next time you’re looking for a delicious and healthy side salad.